mikejmcfarlane/mikejmcfarlane.github.io/_posts/2020-10-18-High-Performance-Linpack-Ansible-automation-for-Raspberry-Pi-4.md

 ## Some points for thought found with the automation

 - nodes file - I found out that the order of the IP addresses in the `nodes-Xpi` file matters to performance.
-In an early version of the automation a loop in the code put the IP addresses as groups like `1.1.1.1, 2.2.2.2, 3.3.3.3,1.1.1.1, 2.2.2.2, 3.3.3.3` but for optimum performance they need to be grouped like `1.1.1.1, 1.1.1.1, 2.2.2.2, 2.2.2.2, 3.3.3.3, 3.3.3.3`.
+In an early version of the automation a loop in the code put the IP addresses as groups like `1.1.1.1, 2.2.2.2, 3.3.3.3, 1.1.1.1, 2.2.2.2, 3.3.3.3` but for optimum performance they need to be grouped like `1.1.1.1, 1.1.1.1, 2.2.2.2, 2.2.2.2, 3.3.3.3, 3.3.3.3`.
 - PXE boot - In the previous post I found that a 3 node cluster was reasonably performant relative to microSD, but for this 4 node cluster I started to find a larger load average for each node and a resulting significant drop in performance.
 I didn't fully bottom this out, and discovered some other performance issues (more below), so need to follow this up as don't think the PXE boot should have been that much slower.
+OpenBLAS also has a significantly higher load average for some reason, so work to do here.
-- SD card failure - during testing one of my Sandisk Extreme microSD cards failed.
+- SD card failure - during testing one of the Sandisk Extreme microSD cards failed.
 It wasn't that old, and I haven't done a huge amount of testing with it, and once the HPL tests are running there is little disk activity, so should have been no problems.
 Maybe I just got a bad card.
-- MPI channels - Message Passing Interface has a new faster communication protocol called channel 4.
-I noticed some issues with this protocol so dropped back to channel 3 with the Nemesis protocol.
+- MPI channels - Message Passing Interface has a new [faster communication protocol called ch4](https://wiki.mpich.org/mpich/index.php/CH4_Overall_Design) with a range of options at build.
+I noticed some issues with this protocol so dropped back to [ch3](https://wiki.mpich.org/mpich/index.php/CH3_And_Channels) with the Nemesis protocol.
 This needs further investigation.
 You can re-configure the automation to build with channel 4 in the Ansible group vars file.
 - build not performance repeatable - in addition to the other performance issues I also experienced a significant performance drop from some other factor.
 At one point I was hitting 4.62Gflops, but then inexplicably after a rebuild the performance dropped to around 4.22Gflops.
 I've not been able to resolve this despite completely rebuilding the cluster.
 I suspect perhaps an OS or library upgrade in `apt get upgrade` step, or how that interacts with built ATLAS which seems the most affected, in the automation may have changed something I wasn't aware of.
 Spent quite a bit of time on this, and it's just time to get a blog post out, so one for another day or a better brain!

 # Testing

-I had planned to test quite a number of factors including the effect of PXE boot with link aggregation on the Synology Diskstation, and the effects of the different MPI channel protocols, but have spent too long debugging the automation, and I'm keen to be moving on to explore docker clusters, so am just presenting the results of the code tests that I wanted to run.
+I had planned to test quite a number of factors including the effect of PXE boot with link aggregation on the Synology Diskstation, and the effects of the different MPI channel protocols, but have spent too long debugging the automation, and I'm keen to be moving on to explore docker clusters, so am just presenting the results of the code tests so far.

 ## Testing BLAS versions

 Reading up on Pi clusters indicated a variety of BLAS libraries in use, so this seemed like a good place to start.
 The options explored were ATLAS from the Raspbian repo, build ATLAS from source and build OpenBLAS from source.

+One thing that occurred was differences in the load average for the nodes dependent on the BLAS lib in use:

+- ATLAS built from source: 4
+- ATLAS from the Raspbian repo: 4
+- OpenBLAS: 15

+Given most processes are meant to run in memory, and watching actual disk activity (minimal) and swap(zero), there is something else to investigate here.
+As OpenBLAS has been used successfully for other clusters, might be something in my build.

 ## Testing problem size in relation to memory size and clock speed

-Increasing the memory size allows a larger problem size to be loaded, but what is the actual effect of that.
+Increasing the memory size allows a larger problem size to be loaded, but what is the actual effect of that?
 In particular, is it worth buying the 8GB memory Pi compared to the 4GB memory model?
 Lastly, what is the effect of overclocking?

 ![Is more memory worth it in a Pi HPL cluster?]({{ site.url }}/assets/ansible_hpl/Is_more_memory_worth_it.png)

 # Power usage

-I used the power meter on my APC UPS to measure the approximate power drawn by the Pi cluster under various conditions.
+I used the power meter on the APC UPS that the cluster is running from to measure the approximate power drawn by the Pi cluster under various conditions.
 Base power covers the networking and file server with no Pis booted.
 Subsequent values show as before with the cluster booted (but not overclocked) with no load and HPL load.

 ![Approximate power usage in a Pi HPL cluster?]({{ site.url }}/assets/ansible_hpl/pi_cluster_power_usage.png)